RFL League One: 2010–2014: Championship 1

-2015–present: League 1
+2015–2025: League 1

 In 2014 expansion and restructure took place with 5 teams relegated from the Championship and Coventry Bears added to expand the league to 14 teams, which was then renamed League 1.
 A new playoff structure was also introduced with two teams being promoted to the Championship.
 In 2015 the League 1 Cup was introduced as an additional competition for League 1 clubs.
 In 2016 Toulouse Olympique joined the league, bringing the total number of teams to 15.
 Toronto Wolfpack joined the league in 2017, bringing the total number of teams to 16.

 In 2016, the Super 8s format that had been used in the Super League and Championship was introduced to League 1.

-Under the amended structure, the 16 League 1 clubs play a regular season of 15 rounds, playing each other once either home or away.
+Under the amended structure, the 16 League 1 clubs played a regular season of 15 rounds, playing each other once either home or away.
 Following the conclusion of their regular league seasons, the 16 clubs then compete in a playoff series where they split into 2 divisions of 8 based upon league position: